-Knowledge of the anatomy of the venous system is essential in the evaluation of patients with cerebral venous thrombosis.
+Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

-The thrombosis of venous channels in the brain is an uncommon cause of cerebral infarction relative to arterial disease but is an important consideration because of its potential morbidity.
+The thrombosis of venous channels in the brain is an uncommon cause of cerebral infarction relative to arterial disease but is an essential consideration because of its potential morbidity.

 The symptoms associated with the condition are related to the area of thrombosis.
 For example, cerebral infarction can occur with a cortical vein or sagittal sinus thrombosis secondary to congestion of obstructed tissue.